WAVZ

-WAVZ (1300 AM) is a radio station broadcasting a sports format.
-Licensed to New Haven, Connecticut, United States.
-The station is owned by iHeartMedia.
-The station switched formats in time for Super Bowl XLI on February 4, 2007.
+WAVZ (1300 AM) is a radio station broadcasting a sports radio format.
+Licensed to New Haven, Connecticut, United States, the station is owned by iHeartMedia.

+History

 WAVZ, as a news station, received the 1950 Alfred I. duPont Award, which was received by president Victor Knauth.
 WAVZ received a second duPont Award for its work in 1960.

 The station, then owned by Kops-Monahan Communications, Inc. was formerly known as the New Waves, or Lucky 13 WAVZ (pronounced "waves") and was a popular Top 40 radio station in the 1960s and 1970s.
-In the 1950s the station used a jingle with the following lyrics:
+In the 1950s, the station used a jingle with the following lyrics: